 How to speed things up at the airport: Go to the gate

 As mentioned above, your gate being called doesn’t mean boarding has started, so no immediate rush just yet.
 But at the same time it is worth having a quick check where the gate is located.
 Depending on the airport it can take quite a while to get to certain gates.
 Especially if they are located in satellite buildings and require you to take a shuttle.
 In which case you don’t want to wait for final boarding… EVER.

 So if in doubt, rather head to the gate early than risk the entire plane wait for you.

 When arriving at the gate, ensure you have your boarding pass ready.
 And your passport.
 If flying to and from the UK you will need both when boarding.
 If flying within Schengen area the boarding pass will suffice on its own.

 In which order boarding starts will vary.
 Usually parents travelling with small children and elderly people in need of assistance will be allowed to board first (to give them enough time to get on board and get settled before everyone else boards).
 After that it usually is priority boarding first (this might vary depending on airline.
-For some you can simply pay extra to have priority boarding (low cost airlines usually offer this extra ‘service’), for others it depends on the cabin class booked and/or on your frequent flyer status).
+For some you can simply pay extra to have priority boarding (low cost airlines usually offer this as an extra ‘service’), for others it depends on the cabin class booked and/or on your frequent flyer status).
 Lastly economy class will be boarded, either on a first come first serve basis or called out per row numbers (so back of the cabin first, then middle, then front, to allow for a speedy boarding).